Woldo

-The woldo (literally “moon blade”), was a Korean polearm that closely resembled the Chinese guandao (also known as yanyuedao), though proportionally smaller.
-It was so named because of its curved blade.
+The woldo (literally “moon blade”) was a Korean polearm that by 18th century closely resembled the Chinese guandao (also known as yanyuedao), presumably through convergent evolution by Chinese influence, though proportionally smaller.
+Its name derives from its curved blade.
 Its use and its methods were described in the Muyedobotongji ("Comprehensive Illustrated Manual of Martial Art"”), which was published in 1795.